 Eleven years later and not much has changed.
-Now at university myself, I get the train down to her family home and we catch up, and I play with her kids, and she give me much-needed advice on how to deal with my slightly-too-whirlwind life.
+Now at university myself, I get the train down to her family home and we catch up, and I play with her kids, and she gives me much-needed advice on how to deal with my slightly-too-much-of-a-whirlwind life.

 I don’t know what I’d do without her.